Advances in Bladder Cancer Research

 The mainstays of bladder cancer treatment are surgery, radiation therapy, chemotherapy, and immunotherapy, depending on the stage.
 Scientists continue to study novel treatments and drugs, along with new combinations of existing treatments.

 Immunotherapy is treatment that helps the body’s immune system fight cancer more effectively.
-In recent years, several different immunotherapy drugs, all of a type called immune checkpoint inhibitors, have been approved for treating certain patients with locally advanced or metastatic bladder cancer.
-These drugs work by “releasing the brakes” on the immune system and allowing immune cells to detect and kill tumor cells.
+Certain immunotherapy drugs, called immune checkpoint inhibitors, are approved to treat some patients with locally advanced or metastatic bladder cancer.

 Patients whose bladder cancers respond to immune checkpoint inhibitors tend to maintain those responses for long periods.
 Ongoing clinical trials will help researchers learn whether these extended responses help patients live longer.

 However, only a small number of patients respond to immune checkpoint inhibitors.
 Scientists are trying to develop biomarkers that could help doctors identify which patients with bladder cancer are likely to respond to these drugs.
-The PD-L1 protein, for example, has been studied as a biomarker for response to treatment with immune checkpoint inhibitors.
+For example, a checkpoint protein called PD-L1 has been studied as a biomarker for response to treatment with immune checkpoint inhibitors.

-Scientists have now begun to test immune checkpoint inhibitors in earlier stages of bladder cancer and in combination with other treatments, such as chemotherapy.
-Studies include the below.
+Scientists have now begun to test immune checkpoint inhibitors in earlier stages of bladder cancer and in combination with other treatments, such as chemotherapy:

 - The NCI-sponsored AMBASSADOR trial is comparing the immune checkpoint inhibitor pembrolizumab (Keytruda) with observation.
 This is being done in patients with bladder cancer that invades the muscle layer of the bladder wall (localized muscle-invasive disease) or that has spread to nearby lymph nodes (locally advanced disease) and has been surgically removed.
 The trial will see if pembrolizumab improves overall survival or disease-free survival.